akuklev/akuklev/what-are-dependent-types.md

 The expression `argc + 1` is used as a parameter for the second argument's type.
 An expression in such position must be guaranteed to deterministically return a result for all possible values of variables it depends on (all possible values of `argc` in this case).
 It is also not allowed to employ any side effects, i.e. it is not allowed to modify any external data, employ any input/output, throw any exceptions etc. Henceforce, such effect-free manifestly terminating functions will be called “pure functions”.

-The language could be restricted to pure functions only, but this is hardly an option a general purpose programming language.
+The language could be restricted to pure functions only, but this is hardly an option for a general purpose programming language.
 The other option is to introduce some means for distinguishing pure functions among others.
 In particular, the language has to have a special type for pure functions and some in-built machinery to check if a given function qualifies as pure, namely:
 * a termination checker;
 * a side-effect tracking policy;
 * optionally an SMT solver which is able to determine that side effects which might happen, say an `IndexOutOfBoundsException` or a `DivisionByZeroException`, actually never happen or at least never leak out;